Our Ministers and Staff

 Rev. Schuyler Vogel

 Rev. Schuyler Vogel serves as the Senior Minister of the Fourth Universalist Society in the City of New York.
 He holds degrees in religion from Carleton College and Harvard Divinity School and has served as a pastor to congregations in Wisconsin and Illinois.
 Prior to becoming a minister, Rev. Schuyler led religious education programs in Ft.
-Lauderdale and Chicago with an emphasis on youth and young adult ministry and helped found the Sanctuary Boston, an emergent Unitarian Universalist community.
-Since joining Fourth Universalist in 2016, their ministry together has been featured in the New York Times, The Nation, WNYC/NPR, and Democracy Now!.
-Rev. Vogel is a native of Milwaukee, Wisconsin.
+Lauderdale and Chicago with an emphasis on youth and young adult ministry.

-Rev. Schuyler is available by appointment and is generally in the office between Monday and Thursday.
+Rev. Schuyler is available by appointment and is best reached via email between Sunday and Thursday.

 Rev. Jill Bowden